julzaza/wildwitchherbs/_posts/2026-01-18-balkan-spring-herbal-rites.md

 Basil was not just a culinary herb.
 In Balkan villages, it was a **ritual plant**.
 Young women placed basil under pillows to dream of future husbands.
 Sprigs were carried during spring church feasts and woven into bridal items.

-In Vlach practice, basil washed in spring water was used to cleanse envy and attract a suitable match.
+In **[Vlach Practice](/vlach-magic-negotin-serbia/)**, basil washed in spring water was used to cleanse envy and attract a suitable match.

 Basil gathered before sunrise was believed to “hear better” — a belief recorded in multiple Serbian ethnographic collections.